-The member of the management team and/or investigating clinician must consider and declare whether there are any circumstances by which a reasonable person would consider that their ability to apply judgement or act as a clinical reviewer could be impaired or influenced by another interest that they may hold.
+The complaints manager and/or investigating clinician must consider and declare whether there are any circumstances by which a reasonable person would consider that their ability to apply judgement or act as a clinical reviewer could be impaired or influenced by another interest that they may hold.

-This includes, but is not limited to, having a close association with the complained about, having trained or appraised the complained about and/or being in a financial arrangement with them previously or currently.
+This includes, but is not limited to, having a close association with the complained about, having trained or appraised the complained about and/or being in a financial arrangement with them previously or currently7.